satirama/intersecta/README.md

 # Intersecta: WIP
 Add an animation effect on a DOM element triggered by scrolling using only JavaScript.

 No external libs only WebAPI.
-It is supported on most browsers.
+It is supported on most modern browsers.
 However, for more detailed browser compatibility check:

 [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver#Browser_compatibility)